Courses

 Cryptomator vs Boxcryptor: Which Is Better for Cloud Storage Services?

-Though Boxcryptor and Cryptomator occupy the top two spots on our list of the best encryption software, each has a different focus and approach to the problem of keeping your data safe without relying on a cloud storage service to encrypt it for you.
+Boxcryptor is overall the better cloud storage service, although Cryptomator isn’t far behind considering it’s a free service. both occupy the two spots on our list of the best encryption software, each has a different focus and approach to the problem of keeping your data safe without relying on a cloud storage service to encrypt it for you.
 We’ll get into these differences by putting them through five rounds focused on features, pricing, security, ease of use and customer support.

 1. Features